Energy Management Plan (Resource Efficiency Plan) for the State Finance Commission Building, 2601 North Lamar, Austin, Texas

 *Equipment rooms, warehouse space, file space, etc. is included in gross square footage of which 25,500 is net usable square footage

-Beginning in March 2006, building utilities were billed directly to the TFC.
+Beginning in March 2006, building utilities were billed directly to the Texas Facilities Commission.
 As of September 2009, the Finance Commission agencies once again became responsible for all utility bills.

-After completing the PUA and the Austin Energy Business Energy Analysis, several items may be identified as potential cost savings measures.
+This section details cost reduction implementation measures to achieve DOB established goals.
 Some items will have a cost associated with them and some will not.
-Other items will have a significant financial impact and will be implemented in the long term, pending budgetary approval.
+Other items will have a significant financial impact and will be implemented in the long term, pending funding and budgetary approval.